IOTechSystems/xrt-examples/Servers/opc-ua/federated/README.md

 ./command/start_instance.sh xrt 1
 ```

-User this script to create mulitple instances, but ensure to provide a unique instance id.
+Use this script to create mulitple instances, but ensure to provide a unique instance id.
-See `instance_template` for the configuration files for the instance.
+See [`federated/instance_template`](./instance_template/) for the configuration files for the instance.

 ### **Run XRT OPC UA Server:**